AravindNagaraju/AravindNagaraju/README.md

 **The National College, Jayanagar, Bangalore**

-#### Working as a faculty member in Department of Mathematics handling undergraduate classes and Mathematics Lab instructing softwares like SciLab and Maxima.
+#### Worked as a faculty member in Department of Mathematics handling undergraduate classes and Mathematics Lab instructing softwares like SciLab and Maxima.

 You can find the Python codes I have written for few basic topics of Under Graduate Mathematics [here](https://github.com/AravindNagaraju/BSc_Codes)